Tuesday, November 12, 2019

 3. Vocal Expression

-The whole idea is to bring the story alive.
-You may have perfect English pronunciation, but the audience can't relate to the story if you deliver it in an emotionless monotone.
+The primary goal is to bring the story to life.
+Students may have perfect English pronunciation, but the audience will struggle to connect with the story if it's delivered in an emotionless monotone.
 For example, when Aladdin was about to make his last wish, it was so sentimental because he already knew he would lose Genie immediately.
-You have to make the audience believe that Al was determined but also very sad to make this decision.
+Performers must convey that Aladdin was determined yet profoundly sad to make this decision.

 4. Character Interaction

-As the story builds up to a crucial moment, all characters must help the audience understand the hidden meaning behind it.
-During our countless rehearsals, I kept reminding the characters that it was a big no-no if you stood there, acting like the whole thing had nothing to do with you.
-Instead, we used body language, expressive expressions, chants, and so on to highlight the big moment.
+As the story builds to a crucial moment, all characters must collaborate to help the audience grasp the underlying meaning.
+During our countless rehearsals, I consistently reminded the performers that passive participation, appearing disengaged from the narrative, was unacceptable.
+Instead, we utilized body language, expressive facial cues, chants, and other techniques to powerfully highlight these pivotal moments.

 No comments: